The Man Who Let Deadly Snakes Bite Him 200 Times

 And because of how it’s made, antivenom is expensive, in short supply, and not always accessible in the regions that need it most.
 (Most things seem to be expensive these days, check out how $2 saline bags are being sold for $700 here!)

 That’s why a universal antivenom would be such a game-changer.
-Something that neutralizes a broad range of snake venoms?
-Total holy grail of toxinology.
+Something that neutralizes a broad range of snake venoms would be the total holy grail of toxinology.

-And Tim’s blood?
-Might be pointing scientists toward that possibility.
+And Tim’s blood might be pointing scientists toward that possibility.
+So thank you, Tim.

 Researchers are paying attention

-This isn’t just one guy shouting into the void.
-Scientists have been analyzing Tim’s blood to study his antibodies and see if they can replicate them in the lab.
+This isn’t just one guy shouting into the void (unlike me with my 800 blog posts and 900 readers per day).
+Scientists have been analyzing Tim’s blood for a little while now to study his antibodies and see if they can replicate them in the lab.

 Imagine being able to synthesize those antibodies, mass-produce them, and make a safer, faster, more widely available antivenom.

-We’re still a long way off…but the fact that it’s even possible?
-Pretty incredible.
+We’re still a long way off, but the fact that it’s even possible because of one man is pretty incredible.

-Snakebites can be life-threatening even with medical help.
-Every minute counts.
+Snakebites can be life-threatening even with medical help and every minute counts.

 That’s why having a snakebite first aid kit in your backpack or glovebox isn’t a bad idea.
 I found this compact snakebite kit on Amazon that’s great for hikers, small, lightweight, and comes with a suction pump and bandages (obviously, only if you live where this is applicable).